 NON-COMPETITIVE SET-ASIDE PROGRAMS

-For non-competitive set-aside awards, which are conducted in accordance with the State’s citizen participation process, through either the Consolidated Plan or the Annual Action Plan processes, the State will not require a duplicative citizen participation process of initial or second public hearing for the non-competitive set aside sub-recipients.
+For non-competitive set-aside awards, which are conducted in accordance with the State’s citizen participation process, through either the Consolidated Plan or the Annual Action Plan processes, the State will not require a citizen participation process consisting of a or second public hearing for the non-competitive set aside for sub-recipients.

 Examples of the non-competitive awards are: The Home of Your Own (HOYO) Program at the University of Southern Mississippi Institute for Disability Studies and The Home Loan Plus (HLP) Program at the Mississippi Development Authority.
 These set-aside funds are available statewide to program eligible applicants except those who reside within the Consortium of Biloxi/Gulfport and the Entitlements of Hattiesburg and Jackson.